Many business deals are carried out on a ‘handshake agreement’ (a verbal agreement...

 We will retain your information for such time as is reasonably required to enable us to fulfil the purpose for which it was collected and associated purposes (including dealing with future related follow up or complaints or claims against us) or as long as the law requires.
 In some circumstances we may retain and process limited information in order to ensure ongoing compliance with your request to remove you from our databases.

-10. Accessing and updating
+10. Your rights accessing and updating data

 You are entitled to see the information held about you and you may ask us to make any necessary changes to ensure that it is accurate and kept up to date or object to our use of your personal information.
 In some circumstances you may be entitled to request that your data is deleted and provided this does not override our legitimate basis for retaining the information, taking account of your fundamental rights, it will be deleted.